 - Approaching problems methodically

-With the proper training, an employee who seems to have peaked could be a future leader.
+With the proper employee training, a team member who seems to have peaked could be a future leader.

 2. Reduces Stress

 It’s perfectly normal for a workplace to be stressful.
 That’s a sign of growth, encountering new challenges, and working towards new goals.
 Unfortunately, workplace stress can lead to maladaptive behaviors and reduced productivity.

 Thankfully, this is one more thing that emotional intelligence training can address.
 Employees with a high EQ can: